Traumatic or Just Stressful: How to Know When to Pull Your Kid Off the Team

 Similar depression and submission to stress and pain can also be found in people.
 Seligman used his observations on the rats in his study to form links between depression and uncontrollable stressful events that we experience as children.
 This became the foundation of his groundbreaking Theory of Learned Helplessness.

-The theory is based on the idea that we can predict and have some element of control over stress in our life, our stress decreases, and our tolerance increases.
-But when we experience pain and stress and feel that there is no way to escape it, we feel helpless, and our stress becomes trauma.
+The theory is based on the idea that we can predict and have some control over stress in our life, our stress decreases, and our tolerance increases.
+But when we experience pain and stress and feel that there is no way to escape it, we feel helpless, and our stress becomes a trauma.

 I’ve heard the distinction between stress and trauma best explained by Dr. Bruce Perry and Maia Szalavitz in their book, The Boy Who Was Raised as a Dog: